Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 Using a structured dataset containing student responses, I applied key data analysis techniques including Exploratory Data Analysis (EDA), statistical summaries, and data visualizations to uncover meaningful patterns and relationships within the data.

-The objective of this project is to identify potential correlations between social media habits, student's mental health scores, and their academic standing.
+The objective of this project is to identify potential correlations between social media habits, students mental health scores, and their academic standing.
 By analyzing these variables, the project aims to provide insights into how digital behavior may influence both psychological well-being and academic outcomes.

 This work demonstrates my ability to clean, explore, and analyze real-world datasets, extract actionable insights, and communicate findings effectively through clear analytical storytelling and visual representation.

-2. The dataset used in this project was obtained from a publicly available source designed for academic and research purposes.
-It contains responses from students regarding their average daily time spent on social media, academic level, and self-reported mental health scores.
-The dataset was curated to support studies exploring behavioral patterns and the psychological effects of digital habits among students.

 ## 📲 Problem Statement